The Construction Markup Stage is based on a Layer system to give you finite control over the order overlapping objects are stacked.

 Changing Fill Pattern Color: The fill pattern color may be changed by single left clicking the Color Square

-Select Matching Fills: Press this button to select all shapes in the project that contain the currently selected fill pattern.
+Select Matching Fills: Press this button to select all shapes that contain the currently selected fill pattern.
 This is a quick way to select or change multiple shapes.

 Changing Line Style: The line style may changed by selecting a different line style from the drop-down menu